Note: Updated August 26, 2025.

 As Wainwright’s experience suggests, failing to make the switch to a new restaurant POS may mean falling behind in a fiercely competitive industry.
 But beyond these pressures, consider the added benefits of switching to a new restaurant POS:

-1. Moving to the Cloud
+- Moving to the Cloud

-If your restaurant is using an aging POS, chances are your system is based entirely on-premise.
+If your restaurant is using an aging POS, chances are your system is based entirely on-premises.
 On-premise systems work off a server that lives at your restaurant.
 If you want to access the system remotely — a necessity for owner-operators running multi-location businesses — your POS won’t be up to the task.

-On-premise POS systems also are especially vulnerable to security threats like data theft, fire, and outages.
+On-premise POS systems are also especially vulnerable to security threats like data theft, fire, and outages.
 This is why a majority of restaurateurs are pivoting away from these traditional “legacy” systems.

 Among the biggest benefits of switching to a new restaurant POS system is the opportunity to move to a cloud-based system, one in which your servers are off-premise, hosted in secure facilities by a reliable third-party vendor, and accessible to you from anywhere in the world.

-Check out our deeper dive into the differences between on-premise and cloud-based POS systems .
+Check out our deeper dive into the differences between on-premise and cloud-based POS systems.

 2. Lower Hardware Costs

-Not only are cloud-based systems more accessible and secure, but they also offer a more cost effective solution.
+Not only are cloud-based systems more accessible and secure, but they also offer a more cost-effective solution.
 In fact, those aging legacy POS systems are actually quite expensive.
 Monthly rental fees for costly on-premise hardware may be costing you far more than you need to spend.

 “A long time ago," said Wainwright.
 "When all you had were these behemoth companies like Aloha and Micros, a full set of terminals was a huge capital expense.
 If you were a big company with lots of restaurants, it could cost hundreds of thousands of dollars.”

-3. Ease of implementation
+3. Ease of Implementation

 Wainwright also points out that one of the biggest benefits of switching to a new restaurant POS is how easy it is from a technological standpoint.